xapi-project/xen-test-vm/README.md

         ./setup.sh # executes opam installations
         make

-A `Dockerfile` can be used to create an environment for compiling the VM.
-It is no well tested so far.
+A `Dockerfile` can be used to create a Docker container environment for compiling the VM.
+It is not well tested so far.

 # Installing the VM